 Entrepreneur: Arik Nordby and Ryan Walther

 Arik Nordby and Ryan Walther came up with the idea to offer empty boxes to people.
-You put people’s real presents inside the Empty Prank Pack boxes.
-Then, when they unwrap their gifts, you get that delicious moment of watching their faces as they struggle to be tactful.
+You use the Empty Prank Pack boxes to put people’s real presents inside.
+You get that unforgettable moment of watching their faces, when they unwrap their gifts, as they struggle to be tactful.

-Whether you consider your funny gift-giving skills to be amazing or not, wrapping any gift inside a Prank Pack adds an extra layer of fun and enjoyment that will have everyone in the room laughing.
+Wrapping any gift inside a Prank Pack adds an extra layer of fun and enjoyment, no matter you consider your funny gift-giving skills to be amazing or not, that will have everyone in the room laughing.
 Prank-O we are dedicated to bringing a little deception and a lot of laughs to the gift-giving experience.

 Since the company has launched, it has sold $10 million in prank boxes.
-They are currently being sold by large retailers and through e-commerce.
+These boxes are currently being sold through e-commerce and by large retailers.

 More from Shark Tank